tonievictor/dotenv/CONTRIBUTING.md

 ```
 4. **Make Changes**: Implement your fixture or fix and make sure the tests pass.
 5. **Run Tests**: Ensure that your changes pass the existing tests.
 If you added new features, consider adding tests.
+> There's also an opportunity to further improve and expand the existing test suite.
 ```bash
 // Add your tests in this directory ./tests/.
 Please, ensure to follow existing patterns where possible.